Battle of Montgisard: Opposing forces

-The true numbers are impossible to estimate, since the Christian sources refer only to knights and give no account of the number of infantry and turcopoles, except that it is evident from the number of the dead and wounded that there must have been more men than the 375 knights.
+The true numbers are impossible to estimate, since the Christian sources refer only to knights and give no account of the number of infantry and turcopoles, except that it is evident from the number of the dead and wounded that there must have been more men than the 375 Knights.
 It is also uncertain whether the so-called knights included mounted sergeants or squires, or whether they were true knights.
-One contemporary chronicler gave a strength of 7,000 for the Latin army, while another contemporary estimate of 20,000 was probably a textual corruption of 10,000.
-However, modern historians generally deem the number of Frankish troops to have been lower; 375 knights and 80 Templars for less than 500 armored heavy cavalry, as well as 2,500 to 4,000 infantry and archers (spearmean, swordsmen, axemen, crossbowmen and turcopoles), could explain why Saladin did not remotely believe such a tiny force of Christians should be considered a threat and marched at his leisure on Jerusalem, allowing his army to spread out across the countryside to pillage the Kingdom’s farmlands.
+One contemporary chronicler gave a strength of 7,000 for the Crusader army, while another contemporary estimate of 20,000 was probably a textual corruption of 10,000.
+However, modern historians generally deem the number of Frankish troops to have been lower; 80 Templars and 375 Knights for less than 500 armored heavy cavalry, as well as 2,500 to 4,000 infantry and archers (including spearmen, swordsmen, axemen, crossbowmen and turcopoles).

-Just as uncertain are the numbers of their opponents.
-An 1181 review listed Saladin's Mamluk forces at 6,976 Ghulams and 1,553 Qaraghulams.
+An 1181 review listed Saladin's Mamluk forces at 6,976 Ghulams and 1,553 Qaraghulams (archers).
 However, there would have been additional soldiers available in Syria and elsewhere, while auxiliaries might have accompanied the Mamluks.
 William of Tyre reported Saladin's strength as 26,000, while an anonymous chronicler estimated 12,000 Turkish and 9,000 Arab troops, which Stevenson calls "greatly exaggerated".
 Accompanying Baldwin was Raynald de Châtillon, Lord of Oultrejordain, who had just been released from captivity in Aleppo in 1176.
-Raynald was a fierce enemy of Saladin and was King Baldwin's second-in-command.
+Raynald of Châtillon was a staunch enemy of Saladin and was King Baldwin's second-in-command.
 Also with the army were Baldwin of Ibelin, his brother Balian, Reginald Grenier and Joscelin III of Edessa.
-Eudes de Saint-Amand, Grand Master of the Knights Templar, came with 80 Templar knights.
-Another Templar force attempted to meet Baldwin at Ascalon, but they remained besieged at Gaza.
+Eudes de Saint-Amand, Grand Master of the Knights Templar, came with 80 Templar Knights.
+Another Templar force attempted to meet Baldwin IV at Ascalon to no avail, as they were besieged at Gaza.